W4RH4WK/crap/slides/techniques_slides.md

 - Put together what belongs together (data and functions)
   - Adhere to separation of concerns
-- Cleary communicate invariants
+- Clearly communicate invariants
 - Interfaces much bigger than your regular functions
   - Make sure this trade-off is worth it!
   - Limit the number of public methods (and variables)
-- Critically think about the lifetime (and ownership) of instances
+- Think critically about the lifetime (and ownership) of instances
 - Try to minimize mutability of held data
 - Auto-generate getters / equality / hash / … **at compile-time**